Loading [MathJax]/jax/output/HTML-CSS/jax.js

 The Tippe Top behavior was first discovered in the 1890’s but adequate solutions of the equations of motion have only been developed since the 1950’s.
 Since the top precesses around the vertical axis, the point of contact is not on the symmetry axis of the top.
 Sliding friction between the surface of the spinning top and the horizontal surface provides a torque that causes the precession of the top to increase and eventually flip up onto the cylindrical peg.
 The Tippe Top is typical of many phenomena in physics where the underlying physics principle can be recognized but a detailed and rigorous solution can be complicated.

-This page titled 13.23: Symmetric rigid rotor subject to torque about a fixed point is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.23: Symmetric rigid rotor subject to torque about a fixed point is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.